Summer Bucket List for College Students: 81+ ✅ Worthy Ideas

 ❑ Do all the touristy things in your town.

-❑ Land a killer internship.
+❑ Land a sweet internship.

 Gotta think ahead, it’s a great way to cap off your summer.